bioexcel/gromacs-docker/README.md

 ### Other distributions

-A pre-compiled GROMACS distribution using OpenCL acceleration is available from [BioConda](https://anaconda.org/bioconda/gromacs).
+A pre-compiled latest GROMACS distribution optionally using CUDA or OpenCL acceleration is available from [conda-forge](https://anaconda.org/conda-forge/gromacs).
+Older versions of GROMACS using (only) OpenCL acceleration are available from [BioConda](https://anaconda.org/bioconda/gromacs).

 The corresponding [BioContainers](https://quay.io/repository/biocontainers/gromacs?tab=tags) Docker image can be used instead of this image, but that will not be able to provide GPU acceleration without additional binding of OpenCL folders.